jramaya/cloudread.it/_posts/2018-06-01-Chapter-5-The-Toil-of-Trace-and-Trail.md

 ---
 layout: post
-title: 'Chapter 4: Who Has Won to Mastership'
+title: 'Chapter 5: The Toil of Trace and Trail'
 ---

 Thirty days from the time it left Dawson, the Salt Water Mail, with Buck